Knicks2020/MechaCar_Statistical_Analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

   "In the summary output, each Pr(>|t|) value represents the probability that each coefficient contributes a random amount of variance to the linear model".
 Based on our calculations it does not appear that the vehicle length & the ground clearance are completely random.
 They both appear to have an impact on the miles per gallon of each car.
-I believe that it predicts the mpg of eachvehicle effectively.
+The intercept is statistically significant so the slope is not considereed to be zero.
+Also, after viewing the multiple R-Squared value we see that it is greater that 7 so I believe that it predicts the mpg of each vehicle effectively.

 ![Test](https://github.com/Knicks2020/MechaCar_Statistical_Analysis/blob/main/pictures/2022-10-21%20(1).png)